Wynncraft-Overhaul/installer/DOCS.md

 Mods is a list which contains mod objects for which the fields are:

 - `name`: This field specifies the name of the mod.
 This does not have to match the actual mod name, but it's best to make sure it matches.
 - `source`: This field specifies where the mod comes from.
-Currently supported values are: `modrinth`, `ddl`.
+Currently supported values are: `modrinth`, `ddl` and `mediafire`.
 - `location`: If `source` is set to `modrinth`, then this should be set to the mod's slug (the part after `mod/` in the URL).
 If `source` is set to `ddl`, then this should be a direct download link.
 Note that links that redirect are not direct download links.
+For `mediafire` mods it should be the link to the download page.
 - `version`: If `source` is set to `modrinth`, then this must be set to exactly the same as the version number of the mod you want to download.
 However, if source is set to `ddl`, then this can be anything, but it's best to set it to the actual version to improve clarity.
 - `id`: This is an optional field which defaults to `default` it is the id of the feature requried to be true in order to be included. (`default` is always true)
 - `authors`: This is a list with objects which the following fields: